parastoorazavi/Tableau-challenge/README.md

 •	How variable is the utilization by bike ID?

+**Next, as a chronic over-achiever:**

+•	Use your visualizations (does not have to be all of them) to design a dashboard for each phenomena.

+•	The dashboards should be accompanied with an analysis explaining why the phenomena may be occuring.

+**City officials would also like to see one of the following visualizations:**

+• **Basic:**
+A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.

+• **Advanced:**
+•	A dynamic map that shows how each station's popularity changes over time (by month and year).
+Again, with zip code data overlaid on the map.

+•	The map you choose should also be accompanied by a write-up unveiling any trends that were noticed during your analysis.

 ## ⏱Bonus Part -	Impress the Boss. <a name = "bonus_part"></a>